How Can I Avoid Paying Taxes on My 401(k) Withdrawal?

 Key takeaways

-401(k) withdrawals are considered taxable income and are therefore taxed at your ordinary income tax rate.
+401(k) withdrawals are considered taxable income, so they're taxed at your ordinary income tax rate.

 Having a diverse mix of assets to work with in retirement can help you make strategic decisions that can help to minimize the impact of taxes.